rdturnermtl/mlpaper/README.rst

 but also demos the ease of `mlpaper` to create a performance report.

+The `mlpaper` package is meant to benchmark any model with any provided data set.
-In this demo, we use the example of the three toy data sets and ten classifiers from the sklearn example:
+However, in this demo, we use the example of the three toy data sets and ten classifiers from the sklearn example:

 .. figure:: https://user-images.githubusercontent.com/28273671/88328310-17f51d80-ccdd-11ea-8993-d833cb35c524.png
    :alt: sklearn